-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - whether the plaintiff is suing for the benefit of another person (which may include a litigation funder).

-On the other hand, the possibility the proceedings may be stultified if security is ordered, because of the impecuniously of an individual plaintiff, may count against the making of an order.
+On the other hand, the possibility that a valid claim could be stopped in its tracks because an impecunious plaintiff is unable to provide security may count against the making of an order.

 Security, where ordered, is generally provided in tranches and calculated to reflect the defendant's reasonable estimated costs of defending various stages of the proceedings.
 Evidence may be given by a costs consultant.